Cross and circle game: Design

 Tokens are moved around spaces drawn on the circle and on the cross, with the goal of being the first player to move all tokens all the way around the board.
 Generally the circle of the cross and circle forms the primary circuit followed by the players' pieces.
-The function of the cross is more variable; for example, in Yut the cross forms shortcuts to the finish, whereas in Pachisi the four spokes are used as player-specific exits and entrances to the pieces' home.
+The function of the cross is more variable; for example, in yut the cross forms shortcuts to the finish, whereas in pachisi the four spokes are used as player-specific exits and entrances to the pieces' home.
 In non-race games (like Coppit and Trivial Pursuit) all paths may be undifferentiated in function.

 History

 Although these board game designs may be of considerable antiquity, firm evidence is sparse.
-In India, there are claims that the most ancient board games would date back to BC 3500 in the time of legendary Ruler King Bharata; this, however, needs to be confirmed as the cited references are not given.
+In India, there are uncited claims that the most ancient board games would date back to BC 3500 in the time of legendary Ruler King Bharata.
 Noted writer and translator Gilles Schaufelberger lists Sanskrit words for board and dice games from ancient India (based on Heinrich Lüders' work).
 For cruciform boards, the monumental Pachisi or Chaupat boards of the Moghul ruler Akbar (1542–1605), designed to accommodate humans as playing pieces, "still represent the earliest secure evidence for the existence of the game in India."
 Culin found evidence for a Nyout-like game existing in China in the 3rd century AD, though this does not seem to be accepted by H. J. R. Murray.
 Mayan cross and circle boards have been found on stones from the 7th century AD.
-Although frequently encountered among the native tribes of North America (particularly as a "quartered circle" design) these boards were not made of durable materials, so generally the writings and collections of European-Americans constitute their earliest attestations.
+While there are some reports of games using a "quartered circle" design being played by North American Indian tribes, there is no concrete evidence they existed outside of memoirs written by American explorers.